MicrosoftDocs/azure-devops-docs/docs/boards/queries/add-tags-to-work-items.md

 <a id="no-tags"></a>

 > [!NOTE]
-> The ability to query for work items that don't have any tags attached to them is not a supported feature.
+> You can't query for work items that don't have any tags attached to them.
 If you'd like to up vote the request to support this feature, you can do so on our Developer Community page, [Be able to search for empty tags](https://developercommunity.visualstudio.com/t/be-able-to-search-for-empty-tags/907425).

 <a id="show-tags"></a>